Endicott Studio & JoMA Contact Information

-For other Endicott Studio queries, write to: TheEndicottStudio at gmail dot com -- but please read the material below first to see if your question has already been answered.
+For Endicott Studio queries, write to TheEndicottStudio at gmail dot com -- but please read the material below first to see if your question has already been answered.

-We cannot accept mail for the many writers and artists who contributed to The Journal of Mythic Arts (including Alan Lee and Brian Froud), and we are not authorized to pass on their private contact information.
+We cannot accept mail for the many writers and artists who contributed to The Journal of Mythic Arts, and we are not authorized to pass on their private contact information.
 Please seek out their personal websites for contact information, or write to them c/o their book publishers.

-Requests for permission to reprint text or art by any of the other writers or artists found on this site should be sent to the copyright holders of the work, not to JoMA or the Endicott Studio.
+Requests for permission to reprint text or art by any of the other writers or artists found on this site should be sent to the copyright holders of the work, not to the JoMA editorial staff.
 You'll find copyright information at the end of each page or article.

-If you are encountering technical problems with the JoMA pages, the JoMA blog, or the Endicott Studio site, please write to: TheEndicottStudio at gmail dot com.
+If you are encountering technical problems with the Endicott Studio's site or the JoMA archives, please write to Midori Snyder: msnylabyrinth at gmail dot com.